percona/proxysql-admin-tool-doc/docs/psh-configuration.md

     We do not recommend storing the scheduler configuration file in the Home directory.

+!!! note "MySQL 9.x and authentication"

+    The TOML file does not set an authentication plugin.
+When `percona-scheduler-admin` creates monitor or application users during setup, it uses `AUTH_PLUGIN` from `/etc/proxysql-admin.cnf` (default `caching_sha2_password` in admin tools 3.0.9 and later).
+For MySQL 9 clients connecting to ProxySQL, also configure ProxySQL’s `mysql-default_authentication_plugin`.
+See [Connect to ProxySQL with MySQL 9.x clients](mysql-9-authentication.md).

 ## Example of a configuration file

 A configuration file is used to control the `pxc-scheduler-handler` operations.
 The file can be changed as needed.
 The administrator controls what protected resources the tool can access.